 The College reserves the right to withdraw you from your course should your attendance pattern indicate a lack of commitment to your studies with the likelihood that you will not successfully complete the course.
-If you do not attend for 4 consecutive weeks, or have a pattern of haphazard attendance, you will be withdrawn and the student loans company will be informed.
+If you have a pattern of haphazard attendance, your Course Leader will initiate a Positive Engagement Plan, to help you set targets and arrange support if you require it, in order to get you back on track.
+However, should your attendance not improve, or you do not attend for 4 consecutive weeks, you will be withdrawn and the student loans company will be informed.
 This will result in your funding being stopped, and you will owe the college the balance of any unpaid fees.